-Gator By The Bay is the annual festival of the Bon Temps Social Club of San Diego.
+Gator By The Bay is the annual festival of The Bon Temps Social Club of San Diego, a California 501-C3 public benefit corporation.
 As dancers we appreciate some elements that others may overlook.
 We love big dance floors.
 We appreciate a shaded space to dance.
 We love dance-able music.
 And we love to introduce others to the music we love.

 The Bon Temps Social Club of San Diego was established with its first dance on Valentine’s Day in 1991 to spread the love of Louisiana Cajun dancing to the San Diego community.
 Since that time the music has changed to include Creole zydeco in its various forms, and San Diego has embraced the Louisiana music and culture wholeheartedly.
 The Bon Temps Social Club of San Diego was incorporated as a California Public Benefit Corporation in April 2001.
 It is recognized by the IRS as a 501c(3) not for profit organization.
 It is a member organization of the International Dance Association (IDA) of San Diego County.